sashkoristov/bachelor-theses/README.md

 ## 2. AFCL vs-code IntelliSense

 Initial idea: build the FC using VS-code, but with intelligent proposal to fill the code (IntelliSense).
-More information will follow soon.
+For more information, please contact me on sashko@dps.uibk.ac.at.

 ---

 ## 3. AFCL Data-Flow

 Initial idea: Convert the abstract data-flow into concrete data-flow during runtime.
-More information will follow soon.
+For more information, please contact me on sashko@dps.uibk.ac.at.

+---

+## 4. aSync *xAFCL*

+Initial idea: Develop the aSync *xAFCL* which will be able to invoke functions asynchronously across multiple FaaS systems.
+See the [invoke-type](https://github.com/sashkoristov/AFCL/tree/main/invocation-type) property in *AFCL*.
+For more information, please contact me on sashko@dps.uibk.ac.at.

 ----